amalog/scratch/sketch/aaa.md

 The [paper by this name](http://arxiv.org/pdf/1406.1393v1.pdf) suggests a simple semantics and implementation for global logic variables in a Prolog.
 This idiea fits very well with some of my thoughts about referencing third party libraries with a variable name.
 The paper also shows some interest problems that can be solved readily with this idea.

 It seems like a powerful primitive to add to Amalog.
 Unlike many features, it seems fairly fundamental.
 However, the paper suggests one implementation in terms of a source transformation.
 So maybe this can/should be implemented as a library.

+# Universal Function Call Syntax

+The D language has [universal function call syntax](http://ddili.org/ders/d.en/ufcs.html) which converts `foo.bar` into `bar(foo)`.
+It's pure syntactic sugar but seems pretty helpful in certain circumstances.
+For example,

+    writeln(evens(divide(multiply(values, 10), 3)))

+can be rewritten as

+    values.multiply(10).divide(3).evens.writeln

+That keeps functions and their arguments nearby (ie `divide(10)` instead of `divide(..., 10)`).
+It also makes the computation read left to right in the same order in which evaluation occurs.
+The latter is sort of like inline DCG syntax since it operates on an implicit state.